Blendey/BlenTools/README.md

 To install the addon, download and extract the .zip file.
-Go to blenders preferences -> Add-ons -> Install and choose the "Final.py" file
+Go to blenders preferences -> Add-ons -> Install and choose the "Final.py" file, click the "Install Add-on" button, and activate the addon by checking the checkbox.